pocomane/brewed-in-the-apocalypse/bita-tasty.md

 ### Show an Opportunity

-Reactions are all about having stuff happen that will __change the situation__ and move events along. _Showing an Opportunity_ allows the World to lead Protagonists towards an interesting direction without forcing their hand, or avoid a situation from stalling, or present juicy hard choices.
+Reactions are all about having stuff happen that will __change the situation__ and move events along. _Showing an Opportunity_ allows the Scenarist to lead Protagonists towards an interesting direction without forcing their hand, or avoid a situation from stalling, or present juicy hard choices.
 It is a direct expression of _Being a Fan_.